Akka Kuruvi: Soundtrack

+The soundtrack and score is composed by Ilaiyaraaja and the album featured three songs.
+All the songs were written by Ilaiyaraaja himself.
+The song "Maanguyelum Kizhiyum" is based on "When Johnny Comes Marching Home".

 Reception

 M Suganth of The Times of India rated the film with 2/5 stars, stating that, "An underwhelming remake of a beloved Iranian film.
 The film largely banks on Ilaiyaraaja's background score to make us invested, and the maestro comes up with a suitably Insistent score that keeps nudging us towards the emotions that we are meant to feel.
 This and the inherent feel-goodness in the story are what keep the film afloat."
-A critic from Newstodaynet.com said Akka Kuruvi is a movie that deserves a good watch.
+A critic from News Today said Akka Kuruvi is a film that deserves a good watch.
 Dinamalar rated the film with 2.75/5 stars.
-A reviewer from Maalaimalar gave a rating of 5.5 out on 10 and called the film a summer feast.Kirubhakar Purushothaman critic from Cinema Express noted that "Maybe, there is a third and unintentional use of Akka Kuruvi - the film helps us learn how the same story can be made into a classic or, like this case, an embarrassment." gave 1 star out of 5 stars.
+A reviewer from Maalai Malar gave a rating of 5.5 out on 10 and called the film a summer feast.
+Kirubhakar Purushothaman from Cinema Express noted that "Maybe, there is a third and unintentional use of Akka Kuruvi – the film helps us learn how the same story can be made into a classic or, like this case, an embarrassment" and gave 1 star out of 5 stars.
+Majid Majidi, director of the Iranian original, expressed appreciation for the remake, saying it did justice to the original and also highlighted Ilaiyaraaja's music.